Miaoyanwang/ordinal_tensor/readme.txt

 To-to after the conference:
 1. submit the R package to CRAN with journal reference.
 2. submit the arxiv paper with journal reference.

+May 9, 2021.

+Package tensorordinal is combined to TensorComplete including codes for signT proeject.
+TensorComplete is independent of rTensor package.